quantixed/manuscript-templates/README.md

 - support for ORCiDs using `\orcidlink`
 - Helvetica for readability
 - greater range of custom units
+- refactored into one single class - thank you to Dominik Straub for his work on [this fork](https://github.com/dominikstrb/manuscript-templates).

 ## What do they look like?